lucendio/lecture-devops-infos/assignments/deliverables/project_implementation.md

 * at least one service (e.g. VCS, Monitoring) other than the application has to be provisioned by yourself (no third-party as-a-service solution)
 * automate allocation and configuration of all required infrastructure resources and services

+#### Additional notes

+* it's not necessary to implement any exporter logic into the application code in order to get some monitoring working; there are other aspects of your infrastructure to collect metrics on